 The governing body is responsible for determining the approach used to conduct the recruitment.
-Regardless of the process used to recruit and evaluate manager candidates, members of the governing body must be clear that they will approve the selection of final candidates, conduct the interviews, and make the final selection.
+Regardless of the process used to recruit and evaluate manager candidates, members of the governing body must be clear that they will approve the selection of final candidates, conduct the interviews, and make the final selection in accordance with the Florida Sunshine Law.